Rookout/docs/docs/source-repos.md

 #### Automatic Fetching CI Examples

-As an example of how to incorporate autofetching in your docker application's Pipiline step you should add env variables with arguments to your `Dockerfile` as in example below, and pass those arguments using CI variables with docker build command.
-This way it will pass actual information about the origin commit to rookout system.
+As an example of how to incorporate autofetching into a Docker application pipeline, you should add env variables with arguments to your `Dockerfile` as illustrated below, and pass those arguments using CI variables with docker build command.
+This way, it will pass actual information about the origin commit to rookout system.
 See table with predefined variables in different CI systems and example pipeline steps.

 [Docker Example Link](https://github.com/Rookout/tutorial-python/blob/master/Dockerfile)
 ```